-A few questions for you: 1.
-How many Netflix series can you name that involve a legal firm or theme?
-2. Do you enjoy these series'?
-3. Would you like to know more about the legal system?
-General: READ ON if the above interests you.
-Learning about our legal system involves investigating the way our society operates and the influences that shape it.
-You will be supported to develop an understanding of the implications that legal decisions can have for Australian society and the ways in which the legal system can affect the lives of Australian citizens.
+General: Learning about our legal system involves investigating the way our society operates and the influences that shape it.
+You will be supported to develop an understanding of the implications that legal decisions can have for Australian society and the ways in which domestic and international the legal system can affect the lives of Australian citizens.
 A critical understanding of the processes of reform and change will help you to contribute to making our society more equitable for all.
 Course Description: The Preliminary course aims to develop your knowledge and understanding about the nature and social functions of law and law making.
 Sir Justice Kirby once said that in any recent year there are over 1000 new laws introduced into Australian Parliaments-you don't have to know them all!!!
 You will learn about the importance of law for society, the development of law as a reflection of society and the role of the individual in our legal system.
 You will also undertake practical investigations through case studies, e.g. law and technology.
 The HSC course investigates the key areas of law and justice through a variety of focus studies and core components.
 The core components are Human Rights and Crime.
 The focus studies are listed below.
 Issues such as the effectiveness of the legal system and law reform measures are also considered.
 Both the Preliminary and HSC Courses provide practical experience of the knowledge learnt through visits to courts and guest speakers.
-Preliminary course: The Legal System 40% of co urse t ime The individual and the Law 30% of cou Law in Practice 30% of cou urse ti ime HSC course: Human Rights 20% of course time Course Structure: Crime 30% of course time Two Additional Focus Studies 50% of course time The two additional focus studies are chosen from Consumers, Family, Global Environmental Protection, Indigenous Peoples, Shelter, Workplace and World Order.
-Key themes incorporated across all t • Conflict and Cooperation; Law Reforr Legal System. m; Legal Pr ocess ses and Institutions; Effectiveness (ofthe External Assessment % Internal Assessment % CORE - Crime and Human Rights - objective response questions with 15 drawn fro and 5 drawn from Human Rights. - 20 Knowledge and understanding of course content 40 HSC Assessment: CORE Part A: Human Rights - short- questions to the value of 15 marks. answer 15 Analysis and evaluation 20 CORE Part B: Crime - one extended question to the value of 15 marks. response 15 Inquiry and research 20 SECTION III: OPTIONS = Candidates TWO questions, each from a differen Each extended response question is marks.
-Each question has two alterna t Option. worth 25 50 Communication of legal information, ideas and issues in appropriate form 20
+Course Structure: Preliminary course: The Legal System 40% of course time The individual and the Law 30% of course time Law in Practice 30% of course time HSC course: Human Rights 20% of course time Crime 30% of course time Two Additional Focus Studies 50% of course time The two additional focus studies are chosen from Consumers, Family, Global Environmental Protection, Indigenous Peoples, Shelter, Workplace and World Order.
+Key themes incorporated across all topics: Justice and Rights; Morals, Values and Ethics; Conflict and Cooperation; Law Reform; Legal Processes and Institutions; Effectiveness of the External Assessment % Internal Assessment % CORE - Crime and Human Rights - objective response questions with 15 drawn from Crime and 5 drawn from Human Rights.
+20 Knowledge and understanding of course content 40 HSC Assessment: CORE Part A: Human Rights - short-answer questions to the value of 15 marks.
+15 Analysis and evaluation 20 nsc Assessment: CORE Part B: Crime - one extended response question to the value of 15 marks.
+15 Inquiry and research 20 SECTION III: OPTIONS = Candidates answer TWO questions, each from a different Option.
+Each extended response question is worth 25 marks.
+Each question has two alternatives. ent Option. is worth 25 Communication of legal information, ideas and issues in 2